 By the end of the study, white cell counts were significantly less in those who’d been treated for H. pylori, which is understandable: the bacteria was gone and no longer needed the vigilance of the immune system.
 But what was also interesting is that the HDL levels rose significantly, too.
 By reducing one cause of inflammation and disease that normally affects the digestive system, the heart is made stronger, too.

-One of way of battling ulcers, acid reflux, or other digestive disorders that cause inflammation is with an extract of licorice called “deglycyrrhizinated licorice,” or DGL.
+One way of battling ulcers, acid reflux, or other digestive disorders that cause inflammation is with an extract of licorice called “deglycyrrhizinated licorice,” or DGL.
 This kind of licorice has had the glycyrrhizin removed, which in some individuals, taken in very high amounts, could elevate blood pressure.

-DGL helps protect the stomach and intestinal lining and is an extremely powerful natural medicine.
-If you’re already familiar with DGL in its traditional, chewable form and found the licorice taste unpleasant, there is a clinically-studied capsule form that provides all of benefits without the need to chew it first.
+DGL helps protect the stomach and intestinal lining and is an extremely powerful, natural medicine.
+If you’re already familiar with DGL in its traditional, chewable form and found the licorice taste unpleasant, there is a clinically-studied capsule form that provides all of the benefits without the need to chew it first.

 Iwai N, Okuda T, Oka K, et al. Helicobacter pylori eradication increases the serum high density lipoprotein cholesterol level in the infected patients with chronic gastritis: A single-center observational study.
 PLoS One.
 2019 Aug 16;14(8):e0221349.

 BACKGROUND: Extra-gastric manifestation of Helicobacter pylori infection involves systemic inflammation, which results in the production of several cytokines.
 Only a few clinical trials have investigated the effect of H. pylori eradication therapy on lipid metabolism in the infected patients with chronic gastritis.
 We aimed to evaluate the effect of H. pylori eradication therapy on lipid metabolism in a Japanese population with chronic gastritis.